I play baseball. Amateur (i.e., unpaid). Fast pitch. I know, it’s nuts, but there you have it.

 If that belief is lost, then America is lost.
 This is a nation built on belief in self — and others.
 Mistrust, retribution, dictatorship, and fear is not what we want.

 If you put your faith in something and say, “I believe,” then make absolutely sure it is a belief in the right thing.
-Not the lies that is often held out as truth by a State that lusts only for power and control.
+Not the lies that is often held out as truth by any group, individual or organization that lusts only for power and control.

 Honor the invisible lines which hold us together, or suffer the tyranny of others who have no such belief.